Encephala/ansible/README.md

 ## TODO

+- Make a variable/tag for a minimal, lightweight install
   - Make provision not install all LSPs for nvim when not `is_desktop`
   - Fix dotfiles to have the option to not install all the bulk that is Cargo (maybe just don't install zoxide xd)

 ## Installing Ansible with pipx